 Availability and scaling

-Docker Swarm provides high availability as you can easily duplicate the microservices in Docker Swarm.
-Moreover, Docker Swarm has a faster deployment time.
-On the other hand, it doesn’t provide automatic scaling.
+Docker Swarm provides high availability as you can easily duplicate the microservices within it.
+Although it doesn’t provide automatic scaling, Docker Swarm does have a faster deployment time.

 Kubernetes is by nature highly available, fault tolerant, and self-healing.
-It also provides automatic scaling and can replace faulty pods if required.
+It also provides automatic scaling and can replace faulty pods if needed.

 Monitoring

-Docker Swarm supports monitoring only through third-party applications.
-There are no in-built monitoring mechanisms.
+Docker Swarm supports monitoring only through third-party applications without in-built monitoring mechanisms.

 In contrast, Kubernetes has built-in monitoring and supports integration with third-party monitoring tools.